 – how they deal with treatment failure in their work,

 – how they struggle to make further progress, even down at the street level in Anytown,

 – how remarkable new labs, tools, and techniques improve mental health options

-Stunning original data points and incredible contemporary technologies dramatically change options for excellent care in today’s mind science.
+Stunning original data points and incredible contemporary technologies dramatically improve options with measured new paths in today’s mind science.

 International Times We Publish CBJ in Your Town

 Every Tuesday & Thursday @ 4 AM Eastern Time – USA